Particular/docs.particular.net/nservicebus/sagas/analyzers.md

 The generic class constraints on `Saga<TSagaData>` require the saga data class to implement the `IContainSagaData` interface, which specifies properties required by the saga infrastructure.
 However, it is much easier to directly inherit `ContainSagaData`, which already specifies these properties.

-A benefit to inheriting the `ContainSagaData` class is that in NServiceBus version 7 and above the implemented properties are decorated with `[EditorBrowsable(EditorBrowsableState.Never)]`, which means that those properties that are _only_ needed by the saga infrastructure will not appear in IntelliSense.
-This makes it less likely that one of these reserved properties will be used accidentally.
+A benefit to inheriting the `ContainSagaData` class is that in NServiceBus version 7 and above, the implemented properties are decorated with `[EditorBrowsable(EditorBrowsableState.Never)]`, which means that those properties that are _only_ needed by the saga infrastructure will not appear in IntelliSense.
+So it is less likely that one of these reserved properties will be used accidentally.

 One exception comes when [using NHibernate's `[RowVersion]` attribute to control optimistic concurrency](/persistence/nhibernate/saga-concurrency.md#custom-behavior-explicit-version).
-This attribute is not compatible with derived classes, so in this case the saga data class must implement `IContainSagaData` directly.
-In this case the `NSB0012` diagnostic can be suppressed to remove the warning.
+This attribute is not compatible with derived classes.
+In this case the saga data class must implement `IContainSagaData` directly.
+For this scenario, the `NSB0012` diagnostic can be suppressed to remove the warning.

 ## Reply in Saga should be ReplyToOriginator